AssilAttiah/Projekt_1_Gruppe_8/README.md

 ### Core Features

 1. **Electronic Booking System**: A console-based single-user system to manage all bookings.
-2. **User-Friendly src.View.Interface**: An intuitive interface that displays only necessary information.
+2. **User-Friendly src.View.UserInterface**: An intuitive interface that displays only necessary information.

 ### Nice-to-Have Features